For Seniors: Don't Take Your Eyes for Granted

 Wear sunglasses that protect your eyes from UVA and UVB rays when you are outside.

 Wear protective eye wear when engaged in sports such as tennis, cycling, baseball,

 pickle ball, or other activities (such as yard work) that can endanger eyes.

 Exercise regularly.
 The CDC states that all adults should avoid inactivity and stresses

 that some physical activity is better than none.
 For substantial health benefits,

-the CDC recommends adults do at least 150 minutes (2 hours and 30 minutes) a week
+the CDC advises adults do at least 150 minutes (2 hours and 30 minutes) a week of

 exercise, or a combination of moderate and vigorous intensity aerobic activity.

-Eat healthy, especially leafy green vegetables and foods with omega-3 fatty acids,
+Eat healthy foods, especially leafy green vegetables and foods with omega-3 fatty